casualcore/casual/middleware/example/server/source/example/resource.md

 ## configuration

-When using `casual-example-resource-server` one needs to configure the _domain configuration_ so `casual-example-resource-server` gets the configuration it needs.
+When using `casual-example-resource-server` you need to configure the _domain configuration_ so `casual-example-resource-server` gets the configuration it needs.

 `casual-example-resource-server` is compiled and linked with a _resource name_, hence `casual` expect to find the same _configuration name_ in the configuration (from `casual-domain-manager`).

-the _resource_name_ is, and has to be, `example-resource-server`
+The _resource_name_ is, and has to be, `example-resource-server`

 ### example domain configuration